WPBeginner

 add_action( 'widgets_init', 'wpb_widgets_init' );

-This code registers a new sidebar or a widget ready area for your theme.
+This code registers a new sidebar or a widget-ready area for your theme.

 Custom header widget area

-Step 2: Display Your Custom Header Widget
+Displaying Your Custom Header Widget in WordPress

 <?php